felixDev22/Moviemax-App/README.md

 To get a local copy up and running, follow these steps.

+- Create a local directory where you can clone the project.
+- Clone the project into your repository
+- Install the dependencies
+- Open the project on a browser

 ### Prerequisites

-In order to run this project you should:
+In order to run this project you need:

-\*You should have git and npm installed on your computer.
+- Git and GitHub
+- A code editor
+- Nodejs
+- A browser

 ### Clone